jerryli27/evolving-agents-hack-2025/writers/feedback_prompts/strategic_iteration_protocol_chatgpt5.1.md

 - [ ] Scope limited to ONE character, ONE moment, ONE emotional focus?
 - [ ] Problems from Step 5 fixed?
 - [ ] Target improvement axis strengthened?
+- [ ] **Story contains at least one unexpected element that subverts what readers predicted would happen?**

 ### Step 8: Submit (REQUIRED)